Thane-Stus/Traditional-Trees-V3/README.md

 https://steamcommunity.com/workshop/filedetails/?id=1688887083

-Direct any suggestions or offers of help to @Thane-Stus#0893 on Discord
+Direct any suggestions etc. to @Thane-Stus#0893 on Discord or #traditional-trees in the Stellaris Modding Den

 List of things that are fully coded but missing loc or icons